-We present our empirical results using multiple strategies to address variations in the way industrial policy activity is reported across countries and agencies.
-The GTA reports policies at varying levels of granularity: when firm-level data are available, each firm's support is recorded as a separate policy; when such detail is unavailable, a single aggregate policy is reported (see Appendix D for examples).
-Additionally, there is concern that GTA may double-count some policies by recording them at
+We present our empirical results using multiple strategies to address variations in the way industrial policy activity is reported across countries and implementing agencies.
+The GTA reports policies at varying levels of granularity: when firm-level data are available, each firm's support is recorded as a separate policy; when such detail is unavailable, a single aggregate policy is reported (see Appendix E for examples).
+Additionally, there is concern that GTA may double-count some policies by recording them at different implementation stages.
+For example, in countries with granular reporting, a policy may be counted once at the time of announcement and again when support is disbursed to specific firms.